Lee-Anne22/SQL_TECHSTYLE_RETAIL/README.md

-# TechStyle Retail Group Sales for 2024

-# TechStyle Retail Group Sales for 2024
+# TechStyle Retail Group Sales for 2024-2025

 ### About